fvanoostrom/udacity_banana_solver/README.md

 Within this project we will develop an agent that will navigate and pick up bananas within a square arena.
 This project is part of the Udacity Deep learning Program and is an adapted version of the Unity  [ML-Agents repository](https://github.com/Unity-Technologies/ml-agents).

-In the image below a trained agent within the environment is shown.
+In the image belowathe final trained agent within the environment is shown.
 The agent receives 37 inputs ("the state space is 37"), such as the velocity and ray-based perception of objects and has four possible actions (forward, backward, turn left, turn right).
 Whenever it touches a banana it will pick it up.
 When it picks up a yellow banana it will receive a reward of +1.
 Picking up a blue banana results in a reward of -1.
 It is thus the goal to pick up as many yellow bananas as possible while avoiding picking up blue bananas.

 ![Trained Agent][image1]

 ## Getting Started
 This is a python project.
 In order to run it you will need follow these steps:
-1. install Visual Studio Code or another python editor
+1. install Visual Studio Code or another python editor.
+In case you are running Visual Studio Code install an older version of the 'Python' extension (v2021.9.1246542782) since the Python 3.6 is no longer supported in more recent versions.
 1. Create (and activate) a new environment with Python 3.6.

 	- __Linux__ or __Mac__: